GeorgeHigham/Portfolio-Construction/README.md

 <img src="images/returns_line.png" alt="alt text" width="700" height="400">

+To upload to GitHub the data has been split into three where it was originally one csv.

 # References
 Optimisation code: Lewinson, E., 2020.
 Python for Finance Cookbook.
 Place of publication: Packt Publishing Ltd.